j0nahland/netherdeep/content/Session/Session 7.md

 - scourger encounter - meets with selfisherman and uses them for a trap
 	- anti magic restraint on natsumi
 	- Riley is modify memoried to remove natsumi from her memory
+	- crownsguard "you're a bad person. bad people kill people"
+		- selfisherman chime in - murderer, murderer
+		- why did you do this "well you didn't tell us you were on the run"
+	- terrain changing - dynamic situation
+		- dropping the earth beneath a player
+			- 2x2 square, tile next to the pit is difficult terrain
+		- earth is cracked?
+		- blighted land
+		- plate shift/lower higher ground
+	- crownsguard - rage, barbarian
+		- flail with special cc mechanic tbd and some manouvres
+		- pride!!! soldier uniform

 #### Notes
 -